sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 We will dive deeper into this structure later, but the basic idea is to loop through the list of teams returned from `reader.getGoodAbbreviationTeams()` and extract a String like `"WAS : Washington Wizards"`.
-So instead of changing the toString() function for teams, I am defining a new function that takes in an `NBATeam` object that we call `team` and concatenate that teams abbreviation, city, and name (with special characters and spacing) for appearance.
+So instead of changing the toString() function for teams, I am defining a new function that takes in an `NBATeam` object that we call `team` and concatenates that team's abbreviation, city, and name (with special characters and spacing for appearance).
 Then, on each of those Strings, we call `System.out.println`.
 The equivalent code without streams would look something like:

 ```java